mavericknico/built-test/README.md

 ## Import Metadata

-Embed the data in `built.rs` in a module for runtime use:
+Embed `built.rs` in a module for runtime use:

 ```rust
 pub mod built_info {